Medellin, Colombia

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Found Medellin from a friend - climate is perfect 75 days, 65 nights for sleeping(other cities climate can be much colder), good infrastucture equal to USA (drinkable water - no bottled water, low cost hydroelectric, same voltage - no convertor, natural gas in ground) and products / services (from USA, we are very accustomed to finding everything we want) and the people are very friendly / helpful Find a good English speaking real estate agent (Andrew - Apartments Medellin) because they will generally understand also more of your needs.
 The local agents tend to help their friends and do not show what you will want (no MLS services here).
-Look for US designed and constructed housing or you will miss all your conveniences (from experience)," said one expat who made the move to Medellin.
+Look for US designed and constructed housing or you will miss all your conveniences (from experience)," wrote one member in Medellin.

 What is a typical expat home or apartment like in Medellin?

-"Look for US designed and constructed condos - real estate values here are appreciating rapidily (similar to Panama 10-15 years ago) and dollar is falling so NOW is a good time to invest here (do not waste money on rent) US style housing is NOT common here - typical housing is more european (my 1st apartment) with smaller box rooms and closed in feeling, miss the US kitchen and bath design including appliances in typical housing here (my new condo is US design and is good), much construction here is NOT equal to US standards (no inspection process) and could require much money for repairs," explained one expat living in Medellin, Colombia.
+"Look for US designed and constructed condos - real estate values here are appreciating rapidily (similar to Panama 10-15 years ago) and dollar is falling so NOW is a good time to invest here (do not waste money on rent) US style housing is NOT common here - typical housing is more european (my 1st apartment) with smaller box rooms and closed in feeling, miss the US kitchen and bath design including appliances in typical housing here (my new condo is US design and is good), much construction here is NOT equal to US standards (no inspection process) and could require much money for repairs," remarked one expat living in Medellin, Colombia.

 What is the average cost of housing in Medellin?